streamingfast/firehose-docs/integrate-new-chains/design-principles.md

 ### Full Data Extraction

-Firehose achieves data completeness through the extraction of all available data from instrumented nodes.&#x20;
+Firehose achieves data completeness through the extraction of all available data from instrumented nodes.

 Revisiting instrumented nodes is avoided by Firehose due to the complete, rich, verifiable data collected during the extraction process.

 ### Finite Data Tracking

-During a transaction, the balance for an address could change from `100` to `200.` Firehose will save the storage key that was altered, and the previous and next values.&#x20;
+During a transaction, the balance for an address could change from `100` to `200.` Firehose will save the storage key that was altered, and the previous and next values.

 ### Integrity & Fidelity

-Forward and backward atomic updates and integrity checks are made possible due to the fidelity of data being tracked by Firehose.&#x20;
+Forward and backward atomic updates and integrity checks are made possible due to the fidelity of data being tracked by Firehose.

 In the example above, `200` should be the next changed value for the `previous_data` key.
 If a discrepancy is encountered it means there is an issue with the extraction mechanism and data quality will be negatively impacted.

 ### Complete Data in Detail

-Complete data means accounting for:&#x20;
+Complete data means accounting for:

-* the relationships between a transaction,&#x20;
+* the relationships between a transaction,
-* the transaction's block’s schedule,&#x20;
+* the transaction's block’s schedule,
-* transaction execution,&#x20;
+* transaction execution,
 * transaction expiration,
 * events produced by any transaction side effects,
-* the transaction call tree, and each call’s state transition and effects.&#x20;
+* the transaction call tree, and each call’s state transition and effects.

 ### Transaction Relationships & Data